lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

   The base class is called CompositeAssembler because it was first developed for composites.
   Now might be a good time to rebrand it since non-composites need one if they use read parameters.

-Every `StorageClass` that defines read parameters or components (read/write or read) must also specify an `CompositeAssembler` class.
+Every `StorageClass` that defines read parameters or components (read/write or derived) must also specify a `CompositeAssembler` class.
 This class should inherit from the `CompositeAssembler` base class.

 Composite Disassembly